 2. Perpetual Inventory Form

 Perpetual inventory system updates the inventory accounts and the available stock after each purchase or sale.
 You will have to create a table or a chart with the 11 columns (vertical) and as many rows (horizontal) as you have brands of items.
 The perpetual inventory provides a highly detailed view of changes in inventory with immediate reporting of the amount of inventory in stock, and accurately reflects the level of goods at hand.
 Using a perpetual inventory system makes it much easier for a restaurant to use the economic order quantity (EOQ) to purchase inventory.
-EOQ is a formula that managers use to decide when to purchase inventory, and EOQ considers the cost to hold inventory, as well as the firm’s cost to order inventory.
+EOQ is a formula that managers use to decide when to purchase stock, and EOQ considers the cost to hold inventory, as well as the firm’s cost to order stock.

 For your convenience, below we have provided an example of how a perpetual inventory form should ideally look like.